Malcolm III of Scotland: Death

 Memorial cross said to mark the spot where King Malcolm III of Scotland was killed while besieging Alnwick Castle in 1093.

-While marching north again, Malcolm was ambushed by Robert de Mowbray, Earl of Northumbria, whose lands he had devastated, near Alnwick on 13 November 1093.
-There he was killed by Arkil Morel, steward of Bamburgh Castle.
-The conflict became known as the Battle of Alnwick.
+While marching north again, Malcolm was confronted by the forces Robert de Mowbray, Earl of Northumbria, at Alnmouth on 13 November 1093.
+During the encounter at Alnmouth he was killed by Robert's steward, Morel of Bamburgh.
 Edward was mortally wounded in the same fight.
 Margaret, it is said, died soon after receiving the news of their deaths from Edgar.
 The Annals of Ulster say:

 Mael Coluim son of Donnchad, over-king of Scotland, and Edward his son, were killed by the French [i.e. Normans] in Inber Alda in England.
 His queen, Margaret, moreover, died of sorrow for him within nine days.

 Malcolm's body was taken to Tynemouth Priory for burial.
 The king's body was sent north for reburial, in the reign of his son Alexander, at Dunfermline Abbey, or possibly Iona.
+Although contemporary sources cite Malcolm's death location as Alnmouth, in subsequent centuries, the location of the encounter moved inland to Alnwick.
+Malcolm was succeeded by his brother, Donald III.

-On 19 June 1250, following the canonisation of Malcolm's wife Margaret by Pope Innocent IV, Margaret's remains were disinterred and placed in a reliquary.
+On 19 June 1250, following the canonization of Malcolm's wife Margaret by Pope Innocent IV, Margaret's remains were disinterred and placed in a reliquary.
 It was claimed that as the reliquary was carried to the high altar of Dunfermline Abbey, past Malcolm's grave, it became too heavy to move.
 As a result, Malcolm's remains were also disinterred and buried next to Margaret beside the altar.
-The remains of Margaret and her husband were removed from Dunfermline by Abbot George Durie to safeguard them from the attacks of Protestant reformers; initially they went to the rural estate at Craigluscar then abroad, and by 1580 they were enshrined at the instigation of king Philip II of Spain in the royal monastery of St Lawrence near Madrid, San Lorenzo de El Escorial, where they remain.
+The remains of Margaret and her husband were removed from Dunfermline by Abbot George Durie to safeguard them from the attacks of Protestant reformers; initially they went to the rural estate at Craigluscar then abroad.
+Finally, by 1580, they were enshrined at the instigation of king Philip II of Spain in the royal monastery of St Lawrence near Madrid, San Lorenzo de El Escorial, where they supposedly remain, although their current whereabouts into the huge building are unknown.